 This volume integrates data from researchers in bioarchaeology and forensic anthropology to explain when and why group-targeted violence occurs.
 Massacres have plagued both ancient and modern societies, and by analyzing skeletal remains from these events within their broader cultural and historical contexts this volume opens up important new understandings of the underlying social processes that continue to lead to these tragedies.

-Bioarchaeological Interpretations of the Human Past: Local Regional and Global PerspectivesEdited by clark spencer larsen, the ohio state university
+Bioarchaeological Interpretations of the Human Past: Local, Regional, and Global PerspectivesEdited by CLARK SPENCER LARSEN, THE OHIO STATE UNIVERSITY

-There are 20 books in this series.
+There are 22 books in this series.

 Please note that while you may order forthcoming books at any time, they will not be available for shipment until shortly before publication date